THS Annual Report 2008

 At the Fair, we noticed the recycling bins for cans and bottle being used by the Orangetown Highway Department.
 Simple metal

-from other garbage.
+separately from other garbage.
 Could we get some for Colonial Day?
 Yes, indeed.
-The Orangetown Highway Department loaned us the
+The Orangetown Highway Department loaned

-receptacles for Colonial Day and picked them up afterwards.
-Thanks go to Highway Superintendent James Dean and his assistant
+us the receptacles for Colonial Day and picked them up afterwards.
+Thanks go to Highway Superintendent James Dean and his

 The Annual Plant Sale